-Intuit recently talked about how they managed the complexities of monitoring and debugging Kubernetes clusters using Generative AI (GenAI).
-The GenAI experiments were conducted to streamline detection, debugging, and remediation processes.
+Intuit recently discussed how it managed the complexities of monitoring and debugging Kubernetes clusters using Generative AI (GenAI) experiments.
+The GenAI experiments were conducted to streamline the detection, debugging, and remediation processes.

 The team at Intuit identified three key areas for improvement: detection, debugging, and remediation.